gszep/double-exclusive-reporter/README.md

-# Interpretation of morphogen gradients by a synthetic bistable circuit
+# Interpretation of morphogen gradients by a bistable circuit
 Code to produce figures for publication

 ## Running the Simulation and Bifurcation Analysis